“Where have you been these two years?” Fariha spoke quietly.

 “Here and there,” Hasib answered casually.
 “What about you?
 Found a suitable husband that your father approves of?”

 Fariha glanced across at Hasib her eyes squinting slightly before shaking her head slowly.

 “He is your father too, despite the argument you and father are having,” Fariha spoke softly.

 “Avoiding the husband question are we?”
 Hasib asked, smiling.

 “You are avoiding the father question!”
 Fariha responded raising her voice in defense.

-Fariha immediately realized that it was almost midnight and hardly a time to be speaking loudly especially when the other tents were so close.
-She placed one hand over her mouth and listened intently for a response.
-Hasib watched her smiling and then laughed.
+Fariha immediately realized that it was almost midnight and hardly a time to be speaking loudly, especially when the other tents were so close.
+She placed one hand over her mouth and listened intently for any response from outside.
+Hasib watched her with a grin and then laughed.

 “I deny everything,” Fariha responded, smiling.
-“As for the husband situation, I think I’ll die an old maid, if my opinions are continually ignored.”
+“As for the husband situation, I think I’ll die an old maid.
+My personal opinion is continually ignored.”

 “If you continue to be ignored, you’re more likely to take part in an arranged marriage set up by father,” Hasib said.
 “We both know how that’s going to turn out.”

 Fariha turned to him seriously and shook her head.